 Advanced Techniques

 Another advanced technique is to use total stations, which are electronic surveying instruments that can measure angles and distances with extreme precision.
-Total stations are commonly used in construction and engineering to ensure that structures are built according to plan.
+Total stations are commonly used in construction and engineering to confirm that structures are built according to plan.

 Real-World Examples

 Another example is installing tiles in a bathroom.
 The tiles must be aligned with perpendicular lines to create a clean and professional look.
-Use tile spacers and a level to ensure that the tiles are evenly spaced and aligned.
+Use tile spacers and a level to confirm that the tiles are evenly spaced and aligned.

 Common Mistakes to Avoid